Buffer vs Hootsuite: Who Wins The Social Media Battle?

 Both Hootsuite and Buffer integrate with the majority of the prominent social channels; however, their primary focus is different.

 In this section, we’ll compare the features of both of these tools.
-It will ultimately help social media marketers to decide which is ideal for them.
+It will ultimately help social media marketers decide which is ideal for them.

 Buffer and Hootsuite both allow you to publish to your social media profiles.
 Both platforms also allow you to schedule posts ahead of time and customize them in real-time.